freelancing-people/content/Interviews/Spatie/01 - Spatie Consultancy.md

 Originally, Spatie was founded 12 years ago by Willem Van Bockstal as a one-person company.
 In 2009 both Freek and I jumped on board, and we founded the official company Spatie as it is known today.

-In 2007 and 2008 I was working for a large communication company in Belgium, and he subcontracted jobs to Willem.
+In 2007 and 2008 I was working for a large communication company in Belgium, and subcontracted jobs to Willem.
 For this Willem needed a developer, and he got some help from Freek who was working as a freelancer.
-I became more interested in becoming independent and working with Spatie rather than just providing jobs to them, so he switched sides.
+I became more interested in becoming independent and working with Spatie rather than just providing jobs to them, so I switched sides.
 It was and still is a perfect fit because the founders each have their own domains:

 - Willem: UX/UI and front-end development
 - Freek: back-end development